Sparse random hypergraphs: Non-backtracking spectra and community detection: Main results

+\begin{remark}[Removing the simple eigenvalues condition in \cite{bordenave2018nonbacktracking}] When $q=2$, the eigenvector overlap result in \cite[Theorem 4]{bordenave2018nonbacktracking} only applies to eigenvectors associated with simple eigenvalues of $Q$, and such restriction was lifted in \cite{stephan2019robustness,stephan2020non}.
+Equation \eqref{eq:scalar_characterization} gives a more precise eigenvector overlap estimate compared to \cite{bordenave2018nonbacktracking}.
+Our proof of Theorem \ref{th:main_reduced} relies on the more refined eigenvector perturbation analysis in \cite[Theorem 9]{stephan2020non}, and it works without the simple eigenvalue assumption on $Q$. \end{remark}

+\begin{remark} The quantity $\frac{(q-2)}{(q-1)\mu_i}$ in \eqref{eq:scalar_characterization} is nonzero only when $q\geq 3$.
+This is because two distinct hyperedges in a random hypergraph can share more than $1$ vertices only when $q\geq 3$, and such higher-order correlation appears in the analysis of eigenvector overlaps.
+See Section \ref{sec:functional} for further details. \end{remark}

-\end{theorem} This reduces the size of the eigenvector problem of $B$ to a $2n \times 2n$ matrix $\tilde B$, and provides a natural embedding into the vertex space.
+Theorem \ref{th:main_reduced} reduces the eigenvector problem of $B$ to a $2n \times 2n$ matrix $\tilde B$ and provides a natural embedding into the vertex space.
 This characterization is given in the graph case in \cite{stephan2020non}.
-The procedure was proposed for HSBM in \cite{angelini2015spectral} and we rigorously prove it.
+The dimension reduction procedure was proposed for HSBM in \cite{angelini2015spectral}, and we rigorously proved it.
+See Figure \ref{fig:eigenvec} for a simulation on $\tilde u_i$\footnote{The code for simulating Figures \ref{fig:spectrum} and \ref{fig:eigenvec} can be found at \url{https://github.com/Aufinal/hsbm/}.}.